privacy-tech-lab/privacy-pioneer/README.md

 Be sure to not add your ipinfo API token to GitHub to avoid misuse.

-To start the project, run:
+To start Privacy Pioneer, run:

 ```bash
 npm start